tulak/referrals/README.md

 # Description

 Ruby on Rails application implementing an API using GraphQL.
 The API listens on path `/graphql` and responds to `POST` requests.
-In development mode `/graphiql` endpoint is available to explore the API using graphical tool called GraphiQL.
+The `/graphiql` endpoint is available to explore the API using graphical tool called GraphiQL.
 PostgreSQL is used as database for **ActiveRecord**

 # Architecture